syncfusion-content/flutter-docs/Flutter/funnel-chart/getting-started.md

 ## Initialize chart

 Once the package has been imported, initialize the chart as a child of any widget.
-SfFunnelChart can be used to render Funnel Chart.
+SfFunnelChart can be used to render Funnel charts.
 Here, as we are rendering Funnel chart, initialize SfFunnelChart widget as a child of Container widget.

 {% highlight dart %}